by Dr. C.H. Weaver M.D. updated 2/2022

-CancerConnect News: Breast cancer is a cancer that originates in the area of the breast, where cells replicate too quickly, causing a tumor.
-Breast cancer is most common in women, but I can also occur in men.
+While a majority of women diagnosed with breast cancer will have it detected by screening mammogram, many women will have signs or symptoms that should not be ignored.
+Breast cancer originates in the area of the breast, when cells replicate too quickly, causing a tumor.
+Breast cancer is most common in women, but it can also occur in men.
 Breast cancer is caused by an abnormality that is genetic, but only a very low percentage of such cancers are inherited from the mother or father.
 It is crucial that breast cancer is caught in its early stages for the best possible prognosis, which is why women over 40 are encouraged to have an annual mammogram.
 Let’s learn about some of the early warning signs related to breast cancer.

 Many people may experience subtle or very noticeable changes with the actual skin and appearance of the breast, when they are suffering from many different forms of breast cancer, and it can typically be one of the earliest signs of this type of cancer.
 The skin may begin to feel itchy, or the patient may experience a tingling sensation across the skin of the breast, along with a redness in color.
 With inflammatory breast cancer, swelling and a dimpled look to the skin may also occur, due to the blockage of the lymph nodes that may be caused by a tumor or a growth.